 One component of social and emotional growth in 8- to 10-year olds is their desire for increased independence from parents and siblings, and their increased desire to be seen as intelligent and knowledgeable.
 As they struggle to find the means to appropriately individuate, they can, at times, seem willful or defiant.
 Children begin negotiating for what they want or arguing their point of view, at home and with peers, applying their more highly developed thinking skills, advanced language abilities, and increased concentration skills.
 For example, your child may ask you why a boy in his class has no eyelashes.
 Your logical reply might be that the boy has blonde hair and his eyelashes are simply hard to see.
 A concrete operational child will reason, “But my friend Emily has blonde hair and I can see her eyelashes, and Joey has blonde hair and I can see his eyelashes too.
 So why can’t I see Jeff’s?”

-As is true in all aspects of development, how your child feels about his skills and competence in other developmental areas (e.g., how he is doing in school) effects how he feels about himself socially, and impacts what challenges he is willing to take on.
+As is true in all aspects of development, how your child feels about his skills and competence in other developmental areas (e.g., how he is doing in school) affects how he feels about himself socially, and impacts what challenges he is willing to take on.
 In fact, parents may hear increased self-criticism during these years, a natural by-product of their child’s developmental advancements.
 Children this age enjoy sharing their point-of-view and can more easily manage emotions to fit the situation.
 They are better able to select and adapt coping strategies to the variety of situations they now find themselves in.
 For example, your child may hold in his feeling of injustice until he gets home, or until he is alone with his friends.
 In this way, he is able and ready to learn new ways of successfully interacting with both peers and adults, and benefit from adults’ continued efforts to connect with and guide them.
-To help connect with your child around social struggles or bullying, take a look at the video and activities on this site.
-Do them with your child and see what conversations ensue.

 Children this age experience subtleties of emotion (e.g., disappointment, resignation, resolve, focus, etc.), and they can apply these new understandings to social relations with peers.
 Before the age of 10, children understand the role of conflicting friendships, and they can mend fences after an argument.
 Children now have a more stable basis for choosing friends: shared interests, ability to give and take, responsiveness to one another’s needs, and desire for positive qualities such as kindness or trustworthiness.